- Males reach about 1.4 to 2.0 m (4.6-6.6 ft.) and 70 to 170 kg (154-375 lb.).

 - Females reach about 1.2 to 1.7 m (3.9-5.6 ft.) and 50 to 150 kg (110-331 lb.).

-- Harbor seals have a rounded, fusiform body.
+Harbor seals have a rounded, fusiform (rounded in the middle and tapered at the ends) body.

 - Limbs are modified into flippers.
 The foreflippers, or pectoral flippers, have all the major skeletal elements of the forelimbs of land mammals, but they are foreshortened and modified.